 As a former CFO and trained accountant, Todd says it's a mistake for CFOs to disengage once an implementation is underway.
 “These are highly technical projects, so there is a tendency to hand over the reins to IT or the software vendor, but financial executives need to stay engaged throughout the project, including weekly implementation status updates.”

 Clients should form a revenue cycle action team that includes the CFO and puts all of the revenue cycle stakeholders at the table, including clinicians, says Todd.
 Having the CFO involved in this process ensures critical executive oversight regarding decisions that impact AR and Cash.

 As healthcare organizations transition from a legacy system to a new system, they need to consider how they will handle the change management for their staff.
 “Some employees have been using these systems for more than 10 years.
 Properly training employees on the new system is a top concern for executives and managers,” says Todd.

-As organizations integrate their new system and implement changes, a key recipe for success is to hire experts who understand the technical and operational aspects of the the software and organizational processes.
+As health systems integrate their new system and implement changes, a key recipe for success is to hire experts who understand the technical and operational aspects of the the software and organizational processes.
 “It’s very valuable to work with a consulting firm that employs real consultants – people who have worked in operations for years and truly understand the unique challenges of implementing revenue cycle solutions” says Todd.
 “At Healthcare IT Leaders, we all have unique perspectives and experiences that we bring to the table thanks to this approach.”

 Interested in learning more about our revenue cycle management services?
 Reach out to one of our experts here.